Voting changes, computer glitches mar California primary

 LOS ANGELES (AP) — A series of changes in California meant to boost voter turnout and smooth its new Super Tuesday primary election led to a surge in last-minute voters, computer problems and short-staffing that appeared to catch elections officials by surprise, triggering scathing criticism Wednesday.

-Long lines, sluggish computer connections and general confusion plagued polling places statewide — raising serious questions about the ability of most populous state to handle November’s general election, when millions more voters are expected.
+Long lines, sluggish computer connections and general confusion plagued polling places statewide — raising serious questions about the ability of the most populous state to handle November’s general election, when millions more voters are expected.
 Critics called for an overhaul before then.

 Los Angeles County rolled out a new $300 million voting system, including new scanning devices and voting machines that the state certified despite known security and technical problems.
 Many of the voting devices didn’t work and there were not enough check-in machines or poll workers, leading to wait times of two hours or more.